Recursive Drift

 3.1 Model Collapse: Uncontrolled Feedback Degeneration

 Model Collapse describes the phenomenon where AI models degrade when trained on their own synthetic outputs.
+Repetitive feedback loops strip away diversity and meaning.
+Errors compound, not evolve.
+The system narrows rather than expands in capability.

 3.2 Recursive Drift: Directed Evolution